BenQis/Farming-Simulator-Yeald-Calculator/README.md

 - scaling of the application window
 - Windowed mode
 ## Installation

-Just download and run .exe file.
+You can download and run setup or just download and run .exe file.
 Put in same directory .exe and Log_book.csv file.
 ## Demo